State Amplification Subject To Masking Constraints: Introduction

 A cost constraint may also be imposed on the channel input with

 where $c:\Xc\to\RR^+$ defines the cost per input letter and the expectation is over the distribution of the channel input.
-In this scenario, we say $(R_a,R_l)$ is achievable under the cost function $c(.)$ and cost $C$, if \eqref{eq:Ra}, \eqref{eq:Rl}, and \eqref{eq:Cost} are satisfied in the limit of large $n$.
+In this scenario, we say $(R_a,R_l)$ is achievable under the cost function $c(.)$ and at expected cost $C$, if there exists a sequence of encoders satisfying \eqref{eq:Ra}, \eqref{eq:Rl}, and \eqref{eq:Cost} in the limit of large $n$.
 (We use this constraint for the Gaussian channel, where the cost is the average transmitted power.)

-\textbf{Remark:} One can say that the equivocation rate $\Delta_l$ is achievable, if the signaling scheme satisfies
+Finally, we note that the equivocation rate (denoted by $\Delta_l$) can be used in this formulation as well.
+In particular, $\Delta_l$ is said to be achievable, if there exists a sequence of encoders satisfying

-and, correspondingly consider the achievable $(R_a,\Delta_l)$ pairs.
-Hence, the problem can be re-stated in terms of equivocation rate, where we seek to characterize all achievable $(R_a,\Delta_l)$ pairs in the limit of large $n$.
+for sufficiently large $n$.
+Accordingly, the achievable $(R_a,\Delta_l)$ pairs can be defined.
+Hence, the problem can be re-formulated in terms of equivocation rate, where we seek to characterize all achievable $(R_a,\Delta_l)$ pairs in the limit of large $n$.
 Since both the equivocation and leakage rate notions characterize the same trade-off, both notions can be used interchangeably.